 Where to get started with content recruiting

-Just like content marketing, content recruiting requires you to do two things at once:
+Just like content for marketing, content for hiring requires you to do two things at once:

 Which you do first will depend on your circumstances.
 If you’re growing rapidly and need to build awareness around your company and your open positions, you might focus more on number 1.